 6-585.
 Involuntary dissolution

-A. The superintendent may forthwith take possession and control of the business and property of any credit union to which this chapter is applicable whenever he finds upon examination or investigation that such credit union has committed one or more of the following violations:
+A. The deputy director may forthwith take possession and control of the business and property of any credit union to which this chapter is applicable whenever the deputy director finds on examination or investigation that such credit union has committed one or more of the following violations:

 1. Is in violation of an order issued pursuant to section 6-137.